ekaterinakemenova/data-analyst-portfolio/eda_startup_funding/README.md

 ## Goal

-Conduct an exploratory analysis of the dynamics and structure of startup funding using historical data (1999-2014), in order to assess investment opportunities and inform a hypothetical market entry and company acquisition strategy.
+Conduct an exploratory analysis of the dynamics and structure of startup funding using historical data (1999-2014), in order to assess investment opportunities and inform a market entry and company acquisition strategy.

 ## Tools & Stack